“Let me sail, let me sail, let the Orinoco flow.

 Nothing angered me more as a teen than high school movies that failed to take my pain seriously.
 Despite its memorable soundtrack, “Grease” was a sanitized nostalgic fantasy populated by adults with a troubling case of arrested development.
 Even films I adored, such as “Dead Poets Society,” contained stereotypical nerds with thick glasses, ever-present allergies and zero social skills.
 “Eighth Grade” doesn’t have an ounce of condescension, and the laughter that it generates—which is plentiful—arises out of recognition rather than ridicule.
 (Fisher’s under-the-breath delivery of “Who cares?” while forcing a banana into her mouth is uproarious.)
 Burnham avoids any hackneyed melodramatic plot developments because he’s well aware that the life of a middle schooler is dramatic enough.
 Of course, no honest film about junior high could be made without it getting slapped with an R rating by the MPAA for—in this case—“language and some sexual material.”
 What the ratings board, in their famously limited wisdom, appear to have forgotten is that junior high itself is rated R. No parent, teacher or guardian can prevent a sixth grader from rapidly losing their innocence bred in elementary school as they enter a volatile community preoccupied with puberty and four-letter words.
 This transition might be less extreme if schools simply housed grades kindergarten through eighth grade under the same roof, a prime motivator for students to be better role models.
 It’s so easy to feel detached from the rest of existence while imprisoned in junior high, and every single person currently enrolled in it is entirely of age to see this movie.
 This is a rare instance in which sneaking a purchase with a fake ID could prove beneficial to your mental health.

 As grueling as my middle school years were, Burnham’s film illuminates just how lucky I was to be among the last classes to come of age prior to the rise of the internet.
 Whereas I could periodically find sanctuary within a stable home life, social media forces young people to constantly be hyper-aware of their appearance and popularity (it’s not for nothing that Kayla’s easily cracked phone eventually draws blood).
 We’ve become so accustomed to the oft-heard pleas of “subscribe to my channel” that it’s easy to overlook the bottomless reservoir of need reverberating within them.
 How valued can middle schoolers really feel when they must participate in school shooting drills administered with an enraging sense of normalcy?
 I only had fire drills and bus evacuations to contend with at my school, though kids regularly beat each other to a pulp during “recess” periods.
 Students were spat out onto a dingy blacktop with nothing to do but antagonize those not prone to bullying.
-These are the years where attentive parenting is utterly essential, and Kayla is fortunate enough to have a father, Mark (Josh Hamilton), who has all the empathy and understanding of the equally wonderful single dad in Lukas Dhont’s great Belgian film, “Girl.”
-Both men may exasperate their daughters with their persistent prying, yet there is nothing malicious about their intentions.
+These are the years where attentive parenting is utterly essential, and Kayla is fortunate enough to have a father, Mark (Josh Hamilton), who has all the empathy and understanding one could wish for in a parent.
+He may exasperate his daughter with his persistent prying, yet there is nothing malicious about his intentions.
 When Mark’s words finally register for Kayla during a lovely sequence set around a campfire, they affirm her sense of belonging in the world.
 As he tells his daughter, “You make me brave,” I couldn’t help agreeing with him.
 There is nothing braver than an eighth grader who dares to be human.

 Last year, I interviewed a YouTuber named Alexis G. Zall who spent her adolescence making videos—oftentimes once a week—while displaying a tireless creativity and wit that left me awe-struck.
 Zall told me that when she was a little kid, she would end up crying whenever she was in public.
 After consulting the advice of their pediatrician, her parents got her involved in activities where she would be interacting with other kids.
 After excelling in gymnastics, a triumphant school play in sixth grade led Zall to pursue acting, and YouTube turned out to be an ideal platform.
 Her endearingly sardonic onscreen persona embodies the same inspirational zeal that Kayla strives for in every video.
 “I think children and the youth of today and tomorrow have so much more power and so much louder of a voice than even they realize,” Zall told me.
 “It doesn’t matter your age.
 You can always make a difference and a positive impact.
 That’s one of my favorite parts about social media.
 It gives you the ability to share a positive message.
 You can show people that they’re not alone in the things they’re going through.
 None of us are ever alone because we’re all having the same human experiences together.”
 Few films have echoed this truth as beautifully, as insightfully, as masterfully as “Eighth Grade.”
 It is cinematic perfection.